 If all of the crops produced locally were exported or consumed as fresh produce, the value of crop production and its associated backward linkages would be the main drivers of economic activity attributed to the local agricultural industry.
-However, in addition to direct impacts in the agricultural sector, the production of crops in the Districts' service area also supports forward-linked industries, including dairy production (based on dependence on feed supplies) and processing industries that use raw inputs (both crops and dairy products) to manufacture a range of food and beverage products.
-Without local agricultural production, many local dairy operations and food processing industries would not exist because transportation costs to import the required commodities would be prohibitively expensive.
+However, in addition to direct impacts in the agricultural sector, the production of crops in the Districts' service area also supports forward-linked industries, including dairy production and cattle ranching (based on dependence on feed supplies) and processing industries that use raw inputs (both crops as well as dairy and cattle products) to manufacture a range of food and beverage products.
+Without local agricultural production, many local dairy and cattle operations and food processing industries would not exist because transportation costs to import the required commodities would be prohibitively expensive.
 As a result, it is important to evaluate these forward-linked industries dependent on locally-produced commodities in order to measure the full economic contribution of agriculture supported by the Project.
 To do so, the direct output (final demand) in these forward-linked industries was estimated, as outlined below.

-Note that because the production functions for these forward-linked industries account for the purchase of local inputs (i.e., crops and dairy products), it is necessary to modify the IMPLAN model prior to analyzing the final demand for these forward-linked sectors.
-These changes are to avoid calculating the economic benefits of crop and dairy production (modeled separately),
+Note that because the production functions for these forward-linked industries account for the purchase of local inputs (i.e., crops, cattle and dairy products), it is necessary to modify the